 1972(22nd of Tishrei, 5733): Shemini Atzeret

-1972(22nd of Tishrei, 5733): Samuel Norton “Sam” Gerson passed away in Philadelphia.
-Gerson won the Silver Medal for freestyle wrestling as a member of the United States 1920 Summer Olympic Team.
-He was one of the founders of the Philadelphia Maccabi Sports Club.
+1972(22nd of Tishrei, 5733): Samuel Norton “Sam” Gerson passed who won the Silver Medal for freestyle wrestling as a member of the United States 1920 Summer Olympic Team and who was one of the founders of the Philadelphia Maccabi Sports Club passed away today in Philadelphia.

 1972(22nd of Tishrei, 5733): Sixty-eight director and set designer Edgar Georg Ulmer who produced People on Sunday (Menschen am Sonntag) a silent film with a script by Billy Wilder passed away today.